-Canon M6 versus Fujifilm X-T2
+Canon M6 vs Fujifilm X-T2

-The Canon EOS M6 and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in February 2017 and July 2016.
+The Canon EOS M6 and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in February 2017 and July 2016.
 Both the M6 and the X-T2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably larger (61 percent) than the Canon M6.
 Moreover, the X-T2 is markedly heavier (30 percent) than the M6.
 It is noteworthy in this context that the X-T2 is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.